 Backbone of our work is our staff.
 NGCL takes utmost care of the continuous qualification of its staff, on every level and for every individual.
 Our mission of educating future leaders and building excellence does not stop with our staff but it starts right there.
 Our employees go on trainings regularly, gain experience abroad, and update their know-how on several regional and international conferences.

 The head of our Commercial Department has a background in education and since then enjoyed extensive further training and qualification in project management and consulting.
 Brighten joined the team in 2013 and has since then proven his excellent qualities with our industry partners, the organisation of NGCL’s annual conference and professional networking.
-Brighten is known for his good communication skills that compliments his hardworking nature.
-Finally being a father of two bubbly kids, its no wonder he enjoys the silence when hiking in his spare time. firstname.lastname@example.org +264 – 61-207 2758
+Being a talented communicator at work and above father of two bubbly kids at home, its no wonder he enjoys the silence when hiking in his spare time. firstname.lastname@example.org +264 – 61-207 2758

 Sylvester has long-term and first-hand experience in logistics in Namibia and knows his industry in and out.
 He is responsible for the short courses that NGCL offers to industry, but also lectures on all of these, where he can feed-in all of his expertise in the field.
-Father of a sweet young boy, the little spare time he has is filled with playing tennis and putting his feet up for a nice game of soccer on the television. email@example.com ++264 – 61-207 2544
+Father of two, a sweet boy and girl.
+The little spare time he has is filled with playing tennis and putting his feet up for a nice game of soccer on the television. email@example.com ++264 – 61-207 2544

-Our most recent team member joined NGCL in late 2013.
+Nikki joined the NGCL in late 2013.
 Without her sense of order and humour, NGCL’s team would quickly find itself in chaos and resulting despair.
-Her love for soccer will definitely soon be appreciated and shared by her two little boys that keep her busy in her spare time. firstname.lastname@example.org +264 – 61-207 2909
+She is responsible for office administration within the centre.
+Her love for football will definitely soon be appreciated and shared by her two little boys that keep her busy in her spare time. firstname.lastname@example.org +264 – 61-207 2909